The 30 best countries, cities and regions to visit in 2025

 Until 2020, almost all foreign tourists were charged a flat minimum fee of US$250 per person, per day for a fully organized tour.
 Of this, US$65 went to the government to help fund free education and healthcare for Bhutan’s citizens; the rest went towards tour costs.

-But in 2022, the Bhutanese government announced a new system, whereby the daily government charge, now branded the “Sustainable Development Fee (SDF),” was tripled to US$200 per person, per day – with this now being in addition to your actual travel costs.
+But in 2022, the Bhutanese government announced a new system, whereby the daily government charge, now branded the “Sustainable Development Fee (SDF),” was increased from US$65 to US$200 per person, per day – with this now being in addition to your actual travel costs.
 This change meant that tour prices were no longer fixed, leaving companies free to levy their own charges based on customer demand and preference.

-Coming just after the pandemic, the big jump in fees hit Bhutan’s tourism industry hard – and after pushback from local businesses, the government announced in 2023 that the SDF would be halved to US$100 per person, per day until 2027.
+Coming just after the pandemic, the big jump in fees hit Bhutan’s tourism industry hard – after pushback from local businesses, the government announced in 2023 that the SDF would be halved to US$100 per person, per day until 2027.
 Which means that if you’ve always dreamed of visiting Bhutan, you might want to start planning now, before prices rise again in 2027.

 Where exactly does this daily fee go?
 On top of helping pay for free healthcare and education, the SDF funds everything from conservation and sustainable tourism practices to carbon offsets and organic farming.
 Bhutan’s singular system has also contributed to Bhutan becoming the first carbon-negative country on earth – actually absorbing more carbon dioxide than it produces.

-On top of the fixed SDF of US$100 per person, per day, you will also have to figure in the obligatory cost of hiring a guide for your time in Bhutan, as well as a driver and transport for getting around the country.
+On top of the fixed SDF of US$100 per person, per day, you will also have to factor in the obligatory cost of hiring a guide for your time in Bhutan, as well as a driver and transport for getting around the country.
 All hotel accommodations and food should be part of your budget, too.
-Entry fees to major destinations will add US$100–200 per person to most tours.
+Entry fees to major destinations will add US$100-200 per person to most tours.

 Under the new rules, you are free to choose any hotel or homestay that is allowed to accept foreigners.
-These start at US$50 per night, though most four-star tourist hotels charge around US$100 for a double room.
+These start at US$50 per night, though most four-star tourist hotels charge around US$150 for a double room.

 All told, an itinerary booked directly through a Bhutanese tour agency will likely cost around US$250 to US$350 per day per person, depending on the itinerary and group size.
 Visiting as a solo traveler will be costlier, since you won’t be able to pool the costs of your guide, transportation or accommodation.